Madison Green Historic District

 Madison Green is the town green of the New England town of Madison, Connecticut.
-The green is the centerpiece of the Madison Green Historic District, and is located just west of the commercial strip of Madison on United States Route 1.
-The green is bounded on the south by US 1, Meeting House Lane on the east and north, and Copse Road on the west.
-Surrounding the green are several buildings, most prominent being the First Congregational Church (built in 1838).
+The green is the centerpiece of the Madison Green Historic District, and is located just West of the commercial strip of Madison on U.S. Route 1.
+The Green is bounded on the south by U.S. Route 1, Meeting House Lane on the East and North, and Copse Road on the West.
+Surrounding the green are several buildings, most prominent being the First Congregational Church (built in 1838), which owns the green.
 Other buildings around the green include Memorial Hall (1896), a community meeting building (c.
 1884), Academy Elementary School (1884), and Lee Academy (1821), as well as many historic houses.

 In the southeast corner are three war memorials.
 They include a large boulder with a bronze plaque honoring veterans who fought in World War One, a large grey cut stone with a bronze plaque remembering those who fought in World War Two, Korea and Vietnam, and a smaller boulder with a bronze plaque remembering the Revolutionary War.
 A flagpole is located in the center.
 Across the Boston Post Road is a row of 18th- and 19th-century houses.
 The oldest house in Madison, the Deacon John Grave House (1681), is just east of the green.